 Welcome to Recognition of Prior Learning at Maynooth University.
-The purpose of this page is to help you understand RPL and how it can help you begin or continue your studies with us.
+Our office is here to help you understand what prior learning is and and how it can be used to help begin or continue your studies with us.

 What is RPL?

-Recognition of Prior Learning (RPL) is when formal recognition is given for relevant learning already obtained prior to starting on a programme or module.
+Recognition of Prior Learning (RPL) is the term given to giving formal recognition for relevant learning already obtained prior to starting on a programme or module.
 That learning may have been attained in a formal, non-formal and informal experience or context.

 - Formal Learning refers to learning delivered by education and training providers for which formal certification has been awarded.

 - Non-Formal Learning is usually acquired through planned activities (such as short courses, workshops or seminars) but does not usually result in a formal award.

 - Informal Learning takes place through life and work experience and is usually referred to as experiential learning.
 It generally refers to learning that is unintentional or unplanned where the learner will often be unaware of how a particular experience is contributing to their knowledge and/or skills.